Veluchami: Production

 Veluchami marked the directorial debut of Arul, who earlier assisted P. Vasu.
+This was the second time Lakshmi Movie Makers collaborated with Sarathkumar after Aranmanai Kaavalan (1994).
+Madhubala was originally approached as lead actress.
 Shruti, who acted in the Hindi serial Sri Krishna made her Tamil debut with the film.
 The filming was entirely done at Pollachi.

 Soundtrack

 The music was composed by Deva.